ARGOeu/argodoc/content/guides/compute.md

 In this section we declare the specific logging options for the compute engine

 - `log_mode=syslog|file|none`
 specifies the log_mode used by compute engine.
 Default value is `syslog`.
 If set to `file` compute engine can write directy to a file path defined in the next parameter.
-If set to `none` no logging is outputed.
+If set to `none` no logging is outputted.
 - `log_file=path_to_log_file`
 Is optional.
 Must be specified if `log_mode=file`.
 The compute engine will output log messages to the file path specified as value.
 - `log_level=DEBUG|INFO|WARNING|ERROR|CRITICAL`